ydk122024/AIDE/README.md

 1. **Dataset Download**

    Researchers should use AIDE only for non-commercial research and educational purposes.
-The Cloud Drive Link is [here](https://pan.baidu.com/s/12xKtz_cka8TkkeKheX1LCg?pwd=1wi2#list/path=%2F).
+   * The Baidu Cloud Drive Link is [here](https://pan.baidu.com/s/12xKtz_cka8TkkeKheX1LCg?pwd=1wi2#list/path=%2F).
+   * The Dropbox Cloud Link is [here](https://www.dropbox.com/scl/fo/fib67gt6x9n4lzv79apuv/h?rlkey=4rbqg5mn1wyjfyoolk4vba3zx&dl=0).

-2. **Configurations**
+3. **Configurations**

 * AIDE contains 2898 data samples with 521.64K frames.
 Each sample consists of 3-second video clips from four views, where the durations share a specific label from each perception task.
 AIDE is randomly divided into training (65%), validation (15%), and testing (20%) sets without considering held-out subjects due to the naturalistic nature of data imbalance.
 The partitioned sample paths are stored in `training.csv`, `validation.csv`, and `testing.csv`.